 Outreach or Education Team (optional but impactful) If your organization has an education or outreach specialist, they are well-equipped to guide conversations with students and educators.

-- This year, we’re limiting the number of high school students on the show floor at any one time by implementing guided student tours.
+- This year, we are again limiting the number of high school students on the show floor at any one time by implementing guided student tours.
 Tours will be staged in a dedicated STEM Zone in cordoned off Hall C and led through the exhibition in small, supervised groups.

 - Tour Times: 9:15 AM – 3:00 PM